MicrosoftDocs/windows-itpro-docs/windows/manage/manage-wi-fi-sense-in-your-company.md

 ---
-title: Manage Wi-Fi Sense in your company (Windows 10)
+title: Manage Wi Fi Sense in your company (Windows 10)
-description: Wi-Fi Sense automatically connects you to Wi-Fi, so you can get online quickly in more places. ms.assetid: 1845E00D-C4EE-4A8F-A5E5-D00F2735A271
+description: Wi Fi Sense automatically connects you to Wi Fi so you can get online quickly in more places.
+MSHAttr: PreferredLib /library
+ms.assetid: 1845E00D-C4EE-4A8F-A5E5-D00F2735A271
 keywords: ["WiFi Sense", "Shared networks"] ms.prod: W10